OhioBob/Grannus-Expansion-Pack/README.md

 CC BY-NC-ND

 ## Changelog
-## v1.0.1.2
+## v1.0.1.3

-* Revised staticPressureASL for GEP_Primary; engine Isp now correctly computed.
+* Fixed incorrect naming of Nodens in resource configs for GEP_Primary.
+* Increased Sirona's atmosphere to 550 km, added bottom layer of rapidly increasing pressure and temperature.
+* Replaced HazardousOcean with HazardousBody.

 ## Installation Instructions (with Stock, no GPP)

-1. Begin with an installation of KSP version 1.4.5, running in 64-bit.
+1. Begin with an installation of KSP version 1.5.1, running in 64-bit.

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder [KSP]\GameData\Squad\.
 If starting with an entirely new install, is it recommended that you run KSP once with no mods installed before proceeding.

 3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
-The Kopernicus version number must match the KSP version number, i.e. 1.4.5-x.
+The Kopernicus version number must match the KSP version number, i.e. 1.5.1-x.

 4. Install by copying from [Kopernicus Download]\GameData\ to [KSP]\GameData\ the following folders and files:
    * Kopernicus
    * ModularFlightIntergrator
-   * ModuleManager.3.0.7.dll
+   * ModuleManager.3.1.1.dll

-5. Download Grannus Expansion Pack v1.0.1.2.
+5. Download Grannus Expansion Pack v1.0.1.3.

 6. Copy from [GEP Download]\GameData\ to [KSP]\GameData\ the folder GEP and all its contents.